The Spieler: Plot

 When Cleo fires a crooked operator running a fixed wheel-of-fortune game, the man threatens her, claiming Red is his real boss.
 Flash steps in to protect her.
 Cleo confronts Red, who pretends to support her decision, but privately tells Flash that he and his gang plan to rob her safe, bribe the sheriff (already on their payroll), and seize control of the carnival once she’s unable to make payroll.
 Flash warns Red to back off, but Red suspects Flash’s feelings for Cleo have made him soft.

 Red plots to frame Flash for the robbery.
 When Flash accidentally drops a lighter Cleo gifted him for his birthday, Red plants it at the crime scene.
 Cleo later catches Flash picking a patron’s pocket.
 He admits to his dishonest past but pleads for another chance—and gets it.
 He tells Luke they must both go straight.

 But soon afterward, Cleo catches Flash in what seems like another compromising act.
 Believing he’s betrayed her again, she fires him.
 Moments later, she discovers her safe has been robbed—and the planted lighter seals her worst fears.

 Luke overhears Red and his gang gloating over the theft.
 Before he can reach Cleo, he is spotted and chased.
 He climbs his tightrope tower in a desperate escape attempt, but Red, thinking no one sees, fires a gun from the shooting gallery and kills him.

 Both Flash and Cleo witness the murder.
 Flash, grief-stricken, carries Luke’s body into a tent.
 Mourning his fallen friend, he steels himself and confronts Red.
 Though Red calls for backup, Flash, burning with vengeance, overpowers the henchmen in a brutal melee.
 Cleo watches in terror as Flash fights with unstoppable fury.
-Red’s neck is broken in the brawl, and one of his men—possibly The Baker (Fred Warren), The Rabbit (James Quinn), Butch (Kewpie Morgan), or even the Bearded Lady (Billie Latimer)—confesses the truth about the robbery and Red’s criminal enterprise.
+Red’s neck is broken in the brawl, and one of his men—possibly The Baker, The Rabbit, Butch, or even the Bearded Lady—confesses the truth about the robbery and Red’s criminal enterprise.